adam4321/CS-467_Software_Quiz/README.md

 When the timer reaches zero (00:00) the quiz is automatically submitted.
 Refreshing the page will not reset the timer but will reset the data entered for each question.
-You can choose to answer as many questions, as you want and the final field is for optional comments that are used for sending a message to the grader of the quiz or assumptions orexplanations.
+You can choose to answer as many questions as you want, and the final field is for optional comments that are used for sending a message to the grader of the quiz.

 Clicking the SUBMIT button will post all the data entered on the Quiz page.
 Navigating off the page will also not reset the timer.
 The quiz cannot be